vmware-tanzu/sonobuoy/site/content/docs/v0.13.0/_index.md

 ## Getting Started

+> Note: The Sonobuoy scanner has been deprecated and is no longer supported.

-The browser-based [Sonobuoy Scanner tool][scanner] is the quickest way to get started with Sonobuoy.
+The browser-based Sonobuoy Scanner tool is the quickest way to get started with Sonobuoy.
 Sonobuoy Scanner also provides a user-friendly way of viewing your scan results.